 Topics and summary description Assessment: Assessment: Assessment: Large turbines (80-150m) Medium turbines (50-80m) Small-medium turbines (20-50m) Land cover and landmark features There is a simple pattern of large fields and few trees in the Southerness area.
 A more diverse pattern of woodlands, field trees and walls is associated with the sheltered Nith estuary which also features a number of designed landscapes.
 Salt marsh and estuarine sands are highly natural and often have a complex pattern, texture and colour.
 Some areas of coniferous forest occur, these planted on inland mosses.
-Clumps of wind-stunted trees often mark farmsteads.
+Clumps of windstunted trees often mark farmsteads.
 Although turbines could relate to the often simple pattern of large fenced pastures and occasional coniferous plantations (planted on mosses) which occur in some parts of this landscape, they would disrupt the integrity of more natural land cover such as marsh and the more distinct pattern and rich diversity of woodlands, policies and field enclosures characteristic of the more sheltered estuaries.
 This typology would overwhelm the scale of wind-stunted trees in more exposed areas.
 This typology would have similar effects if located on sensitive coastal habitats and within or close to the more diverse and patterned Nith Coastal Fringe.
 There is slightly increased scope for this typology, which is more likely to comprise single and small groups of turbines, to relate to areas with a less patterned land-cover such as coniferous forest and more extensive and open coastal pastures.
-This typology would also overwhelm the scale of wind-stunted trees in more exposed areas.
-Wet coastal habitats likely to be sensitive to disruption from infrastructure as well as locations within or close to the more diverse and patterned Nith Coastal Fringe are likely to be sensitive to this typology.
-There is increased scope for this typology, which is likely to comprise single and very small groups of turbines, to relate to areas with a less complex land-cover such as coniferous forest and more extensive and open coastal pastures.
+This typology would also overwhelm the scale of wind-stunted trees in more exposed areas. comprise single and very small groups of turbines, to relate to areas with a less complex land-cover such as coniferous forest and more extensive and open coastal pastures.
 This typology would also overwhelm the scale of wind-stunted trees in more exposed areas.
 Sensitivity rating: High-medium Sensitivity rating: Medium Sensitivity rating: Medium Settlement and Archaeology Dispersed farms are located away from the marshy coastal edge.
 Inland forested former mosses are less settled.
 There are a range of archaeological sites and areas with the historic settlements of New Abbey and Wigtown and Caerlaverock Castle comprising key landmark features.
 This typology would dominate the scale of small settlements and dispersed houses/ farms which are a key characteristic of this landscape.
 It could also impact on the setting of archaeological and historic sites and areas as well as notable historic settlements and landmark buildings.
 There is slightly increased scope for turbines towards the lower height band of this typology to be accommodated within less settled or archaeologically rich areas so as to avoid impacts on scale and setting in relation to settlement and cultural heritage.
 This typology could overwhelm small farms, individual houses and small settlements, affecting their setting and the scale of the built development if poorly sited.
 This typology could also impact on the setting and the prominence of archaeological or land mark historic features or more extensive historic landscapes although there may be opportunities in more sparsely settled areas.
 Sensitivity rating: High Sensitivity rating: High-medium Sensitivity rating: High-Medium